November 28, 2022

 What is STIR/SHAKEN?

-The United States has a huge problem on its hands with robocalls.
+Spam and scam calls have become a massive problem in the United States.
 These calls are more than just annoying; they’re dangerous.
-Here are some facts that you need to know:
+Here are some facts you should know:

-• The FCC receives more complaints about robocalls than anything else.
+• The Federal Communications Commission (FCC) receives more complaints about robocalls than anything else.

-• Americans received almost 54 billion robocalls in 2020 and more than 72 billion robocalls in 2021.
+• Americans received 31 billion robocalls during the first half of 2023 and more than 78 billion robocalls in 2022.

 • Robocalls are almost always illegal.

-• Robocallers may claim to be from the IRS, immigration services, and other government agencies; some may even pretend to be the police.
+• Robocallers may claim to be from the IRS, immigration services, and other government agencies; some may even pretend to be law enforcement.

 • Some robocallers spoof their numbers to make you think they are calling from a local number.

-• Robocallers may try to steal your personal and financial information.
+• Robocallers may try to steal your personal data and financial information.

-Robocalls have been around since the '90s, but they’ve become a massive issue in recent years.
+Fraudulent robocalls have been around since the '90s, but they’ve become an increasingly serious issue in recent years.
 As a result, the government took action to fight the problem.

-In 2016, the FCC created a "robocall task force," which looked at new technologies that identify spam callers — or, at the very least, provide people with more information about unknown callers.
+In 2016, the FCC created the Robocall Strike Force to explore new ways to identify spam callers and combat scams, as well as provide people with more information about calls from unknown numbers.
 Eventually, the FCC followed up with a new protocol called STIR/SHAKEN.
-It essentially works like this:
+Here’s the simple version of how it works:

 • Every time someone calls your phone, STIR/SHAKEN tries to identify the origin of the caller.